7.1. Heap Only Tuple (HOT)

 Thus, using HOT reduces the consumption of both indexes and tables of pages; this also reduces the number of tuples that the VACUUM processing has to process.
 Therefore, HOT has a positive influence on performance because it eventually reduces the number of insertions of the index tuples by updating and the necessity of VACUUM processing.

 When the updated tuple is stored in a different page from the page that stores the old tuple, the index tuple that points to the tuple must also be inserted in the index page.
-See Fig. 7.6(a).
+See Figure 7.6(a).

 When the key value of the index tuple is updated, a new index tuple must be inserted in the index page.
 See Figure 7.6(b).